eugen0329/vim-esearch/README.md

 6. Pt adapter case-insensitive mode implicitly enables regex matching mode.

 Ignore case option in `pt` works by
 [building a regex](https://github.com/monochromegane/the_platinum_searcher/blob/37ed028fc79f30d4de56682e26a789999ae2d561/pattern.go#L19)
-so you shuld use case sensitive mode to match literally or switch to another adapter like `ag` or `rg`.
+so you should use case sensitive mode to match literally or switch to another adapter like `ag` or `rg`.

 ### Acknowledgements

-Special thanks to the contributors, issue reporters and other plugin authors (arpeggio.vim, incsearch.vim etc.) whose code has helped to develop various aspects of the plugin.
+Special thanks to the contributors, issue reporters and other plugin authors (arpeggio.vim, incsearch.vim etc.) whose code has helped to develop some aspects of the plugin.

 ### Licence